SubhashriRavichandran97/Datawarehouse-and-Business-Intelligence/MySQL and PowerBI - Environmental Analysis/README.md

 **Dataset Link**- https://data.un.org/

-Project Overview: Data-Driven Insights on Global Sustainability
+**Project Overview: Data-Driven Insights on Global Sustainability**

 **Introduction**
 ---------------

-This project involves building a Data Warehouse (DW) and Business Intelligence (BI) Report to analyze global sustainability data, focusing on CO₂ emissions, water resources, land use, and biodiversity.
+This project involves building a Data Warehouse (DW) and Business Intelligence (BI) Report to analyze global sustainability data from United Nations, focusing on CO₂ emissions, water resources, land use, and biodiversity.
 The goal is to uncover patterns and provide actionable insights for policymakers, NGOs, researchers, and environmental strategists to drive informed decision-making.